mhausenblas/zdd-lab/README.md

 ## Blue-Green deployment

 Another popular form of ZDD supported by DC/OS is the [Blue-Green deployment](http://martinfowler.com/bliki/BlueGreenDeployment.html).
 Here, the idea is basically to have two versions of your service (unsurprisingly called `blue` and `green`): let's say that `blue` is the live one, serving production traffic and `green` is the new version to be rolled out.
-Once all instances of `green` are health, a load balancer is reconfigured to cut over from `blue` to `green` and if necessary (to roll back) one can do the same in the reverse direction.
+Once all instances of `green` are healthy, a load balancer is reconfigured to cut over from `blue` to `green` and if necessary (to roll back) one can do the same in the reverse direction.

 Essentially, we want the following.
 We start out with `blue` being active: